 The addition of a chair or bench seat can make a huge difference to your front garden.
 It doesn’t have to cost you much, either.
 You can find great brand new outdoor chairs at an outdoor store.
 If you’re wanting to go the vintage route, you can find secondhand furniture at op shops and revamp them to suit your personal style.

 36. Make the most of nooks

 In a small front yard, it’s easy to ignore the areas that may not get the full street-facing view, such as corners by the house or garage.
 Turn those spots into areas of interest by adding a tree for a focal point, and flowers and foliage to fill out space.
-The trick here is to choose a mix of colours to add vibrancy to this corner.
+The trick is to choose a mix of colours to add vibrancy to this corner.

 37. Stick to one colour

 Reducing visual clutter is one way to create a sense of calm in your front yard.
 It’s also a great way to keep a small front yard looking tidy.
 The easiest way to do this is to maintain devotion to either just a few types of plants or one colour.
-I love how this design has stuck with lots of greenery with a few white flowers – it looks very sophisticated!
+I love how this design has stuck with lots of greenery with a few pale purple flowers – it looks very sophisticated!

 38. Choose native plants

 If you’re looking to revamp your garden, it’s worth considering native plants.
 Depending on your region, there’s a great chance that natives will flourish better than other non-native options.